shift7-ch/katta-docs/docs/architecture/storage-access.md

   well as the encryption keys; it is stored encrypted in Katta Server.
 * The OIDC access token that is used to communicate with Katta Server is exchanged for a token with vault-specific claims
 * When sent to STS, the vault-specific claims will be evaluated to issue temporary fine-grained S3 credentials giving access to the vault's bucket only
-* With the encryption keys from `vault.uvf`, Katta Client encrypts and decrypts data on the fly before it leaves the local machine on the way to/from S3 bucket.
+* With the encryption keys from `vault.uvf`, Katta Desktop encrypts and decrypts data on the fly before it leaves the local machine on the way to/from S3 bucket.

 The following diagram illustrates the flow of actions to sync data in an end-to-end-encrypted way: